Suzuki Fronte: Fronte Van/Estate/Custom (LS10/LS20)

-Sting Ray Fronte
+Sting Ray Fronte (LC10II/LC10W)

 In November 1970, the third generation Suzuki Fronte 71 (LC10 II) two-door sedan was introduced.
 Its aggressive design was commonly referred to as the "Sting Ray Look".
 The rear-engined chassis design and engine remained the same as its predecessor the LC10, although with a slightly longer 2010 mm wheelbase.
 Other minor chassis differences were the addition of a front anti-roll bar and the change to a semi-trailing arm rear suspension layout.
 There were 31, 34 or 36 hp versions available, the lineup being topped by the S, SS, SSS and SSS-R (the letter "R" merely indicating the fitment of radial tires) versions.
 As of May 1971 a water-cooled version, the LC10W, became available in either GL-W (34 hp) or 37 hp GT-W/GTR-W ("R" again meaning radial tires) versions.
 The success of the water-cooled models led Suzuki to quickly introduce further versions, with the lesser GO-W and GS-W models (also with 34 hp) appearing two months later.

 By November 1971, after a minor facelift including a new grille, the cars were called Suzuki Fronte 72.
 The sporty air-cooled engines were dropped as the more refined water-cooled units became more and more popular, except in the very lowest end of the market.
 In March 1972, water-cooled GD-W (deLuxe) and GU-W (standard) were added.
 In export markets, there was the Suzuki Fronte 500 with the 475 cc LC50 engine, also marketed as the Suzuki LC50 (29 PS, 115 km/h).
 In October 1972 the Fronte 72 was replaced by the "New Fronte" (with a new fascia and bonnet).
 By this time, only the Standard model ("U") retained the air-cooled engine, with an available automatic clutch.
-The top-of-the-line "GT-W Type II" came equipped with front disc brakes, as does its sister model the Fronte Coupé GXCF.
+The top-of-the-line "GT-W Type II" came equipped with front disc brakes, as did its sister model the Fronte Coupé GXCF.